FAQ for Students and Educators

 How can schools raise the understanding and awareness of staff on sexual harassment?

-To raise the understanding and awareness of staff on sexual harassment, schools should:
+To improve staff understanding and awareness of sexual harassment, schools should:

-• Provide the policy statement and other relevant information on sexual harassment to new staff as a standard part of induction;
+- Provide the policy statement and other relevant information on sexual harassment to new staff as a standard part of their induction.

-• Distribute or restate the policy statement to staff for discussion or reinforcement at staff meetings at regular intervals;
+- Distribute or restate the policy statement to staff for discussion or reinforcement at regular staff meetings.

-• Include the procedures and guidelines for reporting, receiving and filing of complaints in the staff handbooks and contracts with service providers; post notices to disseminate related information;
+- Include the procedures and guidelines for reporting, receiving, and filing complaints in the staff handbooks and contracts with service providers.

-• Conduct awareness-raising sessions for general staff on sexual harassment issues; and
+- Conduct awareness-raising sessions for general staff on sexual harassment issues.

-• Encourage the persons and/or teachers appointed for handling sexual harassment complaints to receive appropriate training to enable incisive treatment of such cases.
+- Encourage the persons and/or teachers appointed for handling sexual harassment complaints to receive appropriate training to enable effective treatment of such cases.

-What should schools do to raise the awareness of students and their parents on sexual harassment?
+How can schools effectively raise awareness among students and parents about sexual harassment?

 What types of training activities or support can the EOC offer to raise the understanding of sexual harassment among school staff and students?